lingzhiyxp/lingzhiyxp.github.io/_pages/About me.md

 ## Personal Interests

-I love music🎶, especially different kinds of independent music (Rock, R&B and so on).
-I also love to play keyboard/piano🎹 and I used to play keyboards in a band on campus.
+I love music🎶, especially different kinds of indie music (Rock, R&B and so on).
+I also love to play keyboard/piano🎹 and I used to play keyboard in bands on campus.

 I won't miss live performances by my favorite musicians.
-I believe watching music live is the best way to enjoy music.
+I believe watching live show is the best way to enjoy music.

 I enjoy watching films & episodes at my free time.